sandstorm-io/sandstorm/docs/administering/faq.md

 static assets, and for identicons.
 A user could conceivably cause Sandstorm to generate 20 hostnames in a minute of usage.
-Generating 20 hostnames would trigger the [rate limits](https://letsencrypt.org/docs/rate-limits/), at which point all other visitors to Sandstorm qwould be unable to use grains.
+Generating 20 hostnames would trigger the [rate limits](https://letsencrypt.org/docs/rate-limits/), at which point all other visitors to Sandstorm would be unable to use grains.
 This issue alone makes the problem intractable.

 There are some additional problems as well.